SOunit/canada_stack_overflow/README.md

 # check
 - no error, no warning

+# atomic design
+- how to divide components
+## atoms
+- minimum component, resusable

+## molecules
+- group of components, resusable

+# organisms
+- unique, not reusable

 # contact
 - if you have any problem with setup and etc. let's talk in zoom or slack!